-Nick Cave’s wearable sculptures captivated Museum visitors last year at the artist’s solo exhibition, Currents 109: Nick Cave.
-This year, we are excited to welcome on of the Missouri-born artist’s Soundsuits into the permanent collection.
+Nick Cave’s wearable sculptures captivated Museum visitors the 2014 exhibition Currents 109: Nick Cave.
+After the exhibition closed, the Museum acquired one of the Missouri-born artist’s Soundsuits.

-Cave is best known for his imaginative and theatrical Soundsuits—wearable sculptures composed of fibers as varied as raffia, hair, yarn, and twigs, and items such as buttons, sequins, and an array of found objects that Cave finds in flea markets and thrift stores.
-The Museum’s new Soundsuit is made of an assortment of recycled materials, with crocheted pot-holders, an array of vintage toys, and globe coin banks being most noticeable.
+The wearable sculptures are composed of fibers as varied as raffia, hair, yarn, and twigs, and items such as buttons, sequins, and an array of found objects that Cave finds in flea markets and thrift stores.
+The Museum’s Soundsuit is made of an assortment of recycled materials, with crocheted pot-holders, an array of vintage toys, and globe coin banks being most noticeable.
 Because the object has the dual function of being displayed as a sculpture in the galleries and being worn in performances, the rattling and ringing of the tin noisemakers in movement are essential to the idea of the piece.

 In a 2012 interview with Richard Lacayo in Time Style & Design, Cave spoke of the experience of hearing the first Soundsuit in movement, “I started to think about the role of protest,” he recalls.
 “In order to be heard, you’ve got to speak louder.
 I thought about the body as an alarm system that could go off any second.”